Understanding Diamond Cuts: Past to Present Day

 Diamonds have been coveted by humans for thousands of years, and a typical natural diamond crystal - the octahedron - is pictured above.
 But when did we start cutting the octahedron into the bright and flashy round stones we see in jewellery today?

 The first and only known form of diamond polishing up to the 14th century was the point cut.
 Essentially, in this cut, the natural octahedral shape was improved by polishing faces that were not perfectly flat.
-It's also been suggested that point cuts were polished from macles, which are triangular shaped diamond crystals.
+Point cuts may also have been polished from triangular shaped diamond crystals called macles.
 In essence, the point cut sought to mimic and improve upon nature.

-Point cuts could only be produced because the diamond cutters of time had realised that only diamond can cut and polish another diamond, and aside from laser cutting, this remains true today.
+Point cuts could only be produced because the diamond cutters of time had come to realise that only diamond can cut and polish another diamond, and aside from laser cutting, this remains true today.

 The table cut appeared during the 15th century.
 On a table cut stone, the top tip of the octahedron has been polished/ground away.
 The sloping sides would also be polished to create four facets.
 Culets - the small polished facet on the bottom of the stone where the points meet - started to appear around this time.
 It's likely that by now, cutters had began to appreciate and understand the optical effects diamond was capable of, namely brilliance and fire.